-$7.4 million . $12.1 million . $16.3 million .
-Over the past year, the number and size of Telephone Consumer Protection Act (TCPA) settlements paid by mortgage companies has continued to increase.
+The number of TCPA settlements paid by mortgage companies has continued to increase reaching as high as $20 million.
 TCPA requires organizations to obtain permission to contact consumers via automated dialing/texting systems and that they are able to prove they had permission from the consumer to do so.
-So, whether you generate your own online leads or purchase them from a third-party, the need to ensure compliance to protect your organization has never been higher.
+Whether you generate your own online leads or purchase them from a third-party, compliance continues to be essential.

-How important is it to have a sound compliance strategy in place?
-A recent study by the US Chamber Institute for Legal Reform noted that between July of 2015 and the end of 2016, the number of TCPA related legal cases has grown more than 46%, with more than 36% of those cases involving financial organizations.
-So, the risk of litigation related to the TCPA is real and growing.
+The risk of litigation related to the TCPA is real and growing.
+In fact, a study by the U.S. Chamber Institute for Legal Reform noted that between July of 2015 and the end of 2016, the number of TCPA related legal cases grew almost 50%, with more than 36% of those cases involving financial organizations.

 While damages awarded to consumers can start between $500 and $1,500 per call or text, additional penalties can be assessed at the judge’s discretion.
 The ability to prove consent quickly and clearly is key to warding off potential litigation and winning those cases that are brought to court.

-For an industry that is fixated on mitigating risk, it only makes sense to understand and address TCPA compliance.
+For an industry where risk management is essential, it makes sound business sense to understand and address TCPA compliance.
 But this is not only about mitigating risk.
 For brokers and lenders, engaging with prospects that want to be contacted is a best practice for improving the consumer experience.

 Having insight into which leads are TCPA compliant can help optimize a lender’s lead acquisition program.
 Just because a consumer has not provided consent does not mean the lead is lost.
 Lenders can still engage with that prospect through other channels such as email, preserving the opportunity to capitalize on the lead cost.